Liechtenstein in World War II: Nazi groups and collaboration

 The Liechtenstein branch of the Nazi Party/Foreign Organization, which had been founded in 1933, reached a peak of 42 members in 1942.
 The organisation consisted primarily of German citizens living in Liechtenstein and officially stayed out of the country's politics during the war, but members also had unofficial connections to the VDBL.
 The organisation also formed a Liechtenstein branch of the Hitler Youth, which had approximately 70 members in 1941, around half of German children living in Liechtenstein.
 In 1941, the Liechtenstein government allowed for a Hitler youth camp in Steg.
-The Liechtenstein government considered banning the organisation, but decided against in order to not have an illegal organisation instead.
+The Liechtenstein government considered banning the organisation, but decided against it in order to not have an illegal organisation instead.
 During the war, over 120 German citizens living in Liechtenstein were conscripted into the Wehrmacht.

 The VDBL, which had been significantly weakened from the 1939 putsch, was reformed in 1940 under the leadership of Alfons Goop.
 The party continued to seek Liechtenstein's annexation into Nazi Germany and instigated political unrest such as fights, bombing attacks, and the burning of swastikas.
 The party also founded the newspaper Der Umbruch, edited by Martin Hilti, in October 1940 which propagated antisemitism and scorn towards the Allies and opponents to the VDBL, while also praising Nazi Germany and supporting its justifications for the war.
 As many as 100 people from Liechtenstein, mostly members of the VDBL, volunteered within Nazi Germany, and around 60 served in the Waffen-SS; notable members including Goop and Egon Marxer.
 Liechtenstein was also used as a means of spying on Switzerland due to the country laying nearby to Swiss fortifications in Sargans, and several Liechtensteiners were convicted of spying for Nazi Germany during the war, such as Alfred Quaderer, who was executed for treason against Switzerland in 1944.

 The majority of the Liechtenstein population supported the country's continued independence.
 Hoop rejected the fascist tendencies of the VDBL, but took no direct action against it.
 Instead, the VDBL was forbidden from holding public meetings, flags and marches.
 On 8 July 1943, the government banned the publication of Der Umbruch, but it continued until February 1944.
+Other figures such as government councillor Anton Frommelt and head of the Scouts of Liechtenstein Alexander Frick took a direct stance against Nazi elements in Liechtenstein, which made Frommelt a focal point of hatred by the VDBL.

-Despite the public and political attitudes in Liechtenstein, some politicians held pro-German sympathies; notably Alois Vogt and Otto Schaedler, former members of the Liechtenstein Homeland Service, who both maintained unofficial contacts with Nazi officials throughout the war, particularly the Volksdeutsche Mittelstelle, who regarded Vogt as a trusted contact.
+Despite the public and political attitudes in Liechtenstein, some politicians held pro-German sympathies; notably Vogt and Schaedler, former members of the Liechtenstein Homeland Service, who both maintained unofficial contacts with Nazi officials throughout the war, particularly the Volksdeutsche Mittelstelle, who regarded Vogt as a trusted contact.
 Between 1943 and 1944, Schaedler and former prime minister Gustav Schädler took over editorship of the Liechtensteiner Vaterland, and Schädler wrote a series of articles about Switzerland, supposedly for the German press, but in reality it was used by German intelligence agencies.